abinjawed/Laundrify/README.md

 ### Code

 ### Run
-If you do not wish to install XAMPP to store form data on your hard drive, you may opt for `demo.html` instead, which stores customer data in **Local Storage** > **file://** of the console's **Application** Tab.
+If you do not wish to install XAMPP to store the form data on your hard drive, you may opt for `demo.html` instead, which stores customer data in **Local Storage** > **file://** of the console's **Application** Tab.
 Another neat feature of this is the console log sends a warning that a new customer object was added; this is just another way to test if the script executed properly.